 He quickly closed the door and ran down the hallway.

-When I first got there in uh May of nineteen ninety-six, I noticed Monica Lewinsky with an unusual access to the West Wing and the Oval Office because she was an intern.
+When I first got there in May of 1996, I noticed Monica Lewinsky with an unusual access to the West Wing of the Oval Office because she was an intern.

 She didn't work there.

-One time I remember in particular, he wanted to get um Host Nita Bark Lubarak, the Egyptian president on the line, and had me come to the Oval Office and place a phone call for him.
+One time I remember in particular, he wanted to get hosting to Barak Mubarak, the Egyptian president, on the line and had me come to the Oval Office and place a phone call for him.

 So you actually basically caught you caught them in the act.